graeme-gets/making-embedded-projects/week-three/readme.md

 Theory applied.

-The push button is configured to trigger an interrupt on the falling edge of the signal with GPIO Pull up enabled.
+The push button is configured to trigger an interrupt on the falling edge of the signal with GPIO Pull-UP enabled.

-When the button is pressed the first falling edge triggers the interrupt and immediately disable any further interrupts.
+When the button is pressed the first falling edge triggers the interrupt and immediately disable any further interrupts from the button.
 Timer 3 is then started which is configured to trigger its own interrupt when the predefined period is completed.

 Timer 3 samples the state of the button.
 If the button is pressed (ie in this configured state - Low), then the debouceValue is shifted to the left by one.
-If, however the sample reads High, Ie a bounce is happening the debounceValue is incremented by one.
+If, however the sample reads High (Ie a bounce is happening) the debounceValue is incremented by one.

 Each sample of either a left shift or increment occurs at the pre defined sample rate of timer 3 (see calculation below).
 This way, it is easy to test the debouceValue for a button push of x time as the debounceValue for that portion of the bits will be 0 by the end of the sampling process.

-Once its been determined that its a valid button press, a 'buttonPressed' Variable is set which is then used in the main loop polling.
+Once its been determined that its a valid button press, a 'buttonPressed' variable is set which is then used in the main loop polling.

-To test if its a valid button press, the valuer of the debounceValue needs to be Zero corresponding to the number of bit sampled.
+To test if its a valid button press, the value of the debounceValue needs to be Zero corresponding to the number of bit sampled.
 ```
 if ((debounceValue & ((1<<10)-1)) == 0)
 ```